M1chael910/CIS106-Michael-Murphy/README.md

 In this assignment I reviewed inputing and outputing data in JavaScript, along with doing simple calculations and printing them out.
 I plan to use this to improve my Javascript skills and work towards becoming a web developer in the future.

+## Assignment 5

+In this assignment I learned how to use functions in javascript, and how they differ from other languages I have used.
+I reviewed parameters, arguments, and return statements as well.
+Also, I learned about breaking down code into seperate functions, and calling them from within the function main.
+I plan to use these skills to write cleaner code and keep the core features of my code seperated into different functions.
+I also plan to use these skills to continue working on becoming a web developer.